2014 Asia Cup

 The 2014 Asia Cup (also known as Arise Asia Cup) was the twelfth edition of the Asia Cup cricket tournament.
 The tournament was held in Bangladesh from 25 February to 8 March 2014.
 Pakistan were the defending champions, having won the previous tournament.
 The tournament included the four Asian test-playing nations, Bangladesh, India, Pakistan and Sri Lanka; and ICC Asian Associate member Afghanistan.
 This was the first 50-over tournament in which Afghanistan took part.
 Ten league matches were played along with the final.
 The title sponsors of the tournament were Arise India and it was powered by Cycle Agarbathis.
-Sri Lanka Beat Pakistan in the final to become Asia Cup champions for the fifth time.
+Sri Lanka defeated Pakistan in the final to become Asia Cup champions for the fifth time.

 Venues

-Match officials

-There was one umpire from Australia, England, India, New Zealand, Pakistan, South Africa and Sri Lanka each.
-There were three umpires from Bangladesh.

-The two ICC Match Referees were from England and New Zealand.